-Converting a Classic Dashboard to a Kinetic App
+Converting a Classic Epicor Dashboard to a Kinetic App

 By Bryan Spencer

-Epicor has moved away from automated dashboard conversion because of the vast difference in WinForms-based classic dashboards and the Kinetic dashboards that are web containers.
+Epicor has moved away from automated dashboard conversion because of the vast difference in WinForms-based classic dashboards and the Kinetic dashboards that are web containers within the Epicor Kinetic browser-based experience.
 The conversion produced very poor results on any but the most basic dashboards.
-Epicor’s recommended approach now is to rebuild the dashboard in Kinetic rather than convert them.
-In this article I will briefly show building the kinetic version of the dashboard using the dashboard maintenance screen and then show a solution to one of the most asked for corrections to the converted dashboard, missing parameters.
+Epicor’s recommended approach now is to rebuild the dashboard in Kinetic rather than convert it.
+In this article, I will briefly show how to build the Epicor Kinetic application version of the dashboard using the dashboard maintenance screen, and then show a solution to one of the most asked for corrections to the converted dashboard, missing parameters.

-Epicor has removed the dashboard conversion routine from conversion workbench in the later versions of Kinetic.
-We will open Dashboard maintenance and generate the kinetic app from there.
+Epicor has removed the dashboard conversion routine from the conversion workbench in the later versions of Kinetic.
+We will open Dashboard maintenance and generate the kinetic app from there as a new menu item accessible to the user.

 Once the Kinetic Dashboard app is generated, we can start the work.
-First off, find the generated app in Application Studio and open.
-Our example dashboard is a relatively simple dashboard built on JobOper and involves a few parameters including a start and end date range.
-More times than not the conversion will not create the controls for the second date range parameter
+First off, find the generated app in Application Studio and open it.
+Our example dashboard is a relatively simple dashboard built on JobOper and involves a few parameters, including a start and end date range.
+More often than not, the conversion will not create the controls for the second date range parameter, requiring the user to customize the kinetic application to restore full functionality.

 You can verify the dataviews by looking at the databinding on the created parameters controls.